Is a Walk-In Tub Right for You?

 Imagine if instead of having to make an appointment and haul yourself to the spa—and then have to pay for the privilege—you could treat yourself to a spa-like experience every day at home.
-This idea is not so far-fetched: For decades now, homeowners have been outfitting their decks with hot tubs and their master bathrooms with oversize jetted Jacuzzi tubs.
+This idea is not so far-fetched: For decades now, homeowners have been outfitting their decks with hot tubs and their master bathrooms with oversize jetted tubs.
 And while for the younger set, time spent in a Jacuzzi is merely a luxury, those who are older know that it can be something else entirely.

 For women and men of a certain age, walk-in tubs with built-in hydrotherapy turn bathing into a restorative, even health-giving, experience.
 As one recent remodeler put it, “The whirlpool has helped take lots of aches and pains away.
 It is like being on vacation all the time without all the travel.”
 Having a walk-in Jacuzzi tub allows bathing to become a pleasure instead of a task.

-Though made specifically for one type of homeowner, Jacuzzi walk-in tubs are not just for one type of home.
-On the contrary, they know that no matter your age, it’s a priority to combine safety with preserving the look and feel of your bathroom and ensuring that your house not seem institutional.
+Though made specifically for one type of homeowner, walk-in tubs are not just for one type of home.
+On the contrary, manufacturers know that no matter your age, it’s a priority to combine safety with preserving the look and feel of your bathroom and ensuring that your house not seem institutional.

 As you age, your house hasn’t changed, but your needs do change.
 Rather than leave your home prematurely for a senior living setting, the obvious solution is to fix your house to meet your needs.

-In-home installation is handled by professional, certified installers, and is often completed in one day.
+In-home installation of a walk-in tub is typically handled by professional, certified installers.
 This really is not a DIY project.
 There are a number of factors that can come up during installation, including the type and condition of the existing plumbing, electrical wiring and service, flooring conditions, local building code requirements, and the location of the bathroom within the house.